hashicorp/terraform-provider-azurerm/website/docs/r/virtual_network_peering.html.markdown

 * `virtual_network_name` - (Required) The name of the virtual network.
 Changing this forces a new resource to be created.

+* `virtual_network_address_space` - (Optional) A list of addresses that are configured in the virtual network.
+Changes to this list force a resynchronization of the local address spaces to the peered virtual network.
+It's recommended to reference the `address_space` attribute of the local virtual network.

 * `remote_virtual_network_id` - (Required) The full Azure resource ID of the remote virtual network.
 Changing this forces a new resource to be created.